davan690/ColbyEcology.github.io/pages/syllabus.md

 - **Landscape lab** will be an observational experiment and report that will assess how landscape structure affects community composition.
 - **Decomposition lab** will be a manipulative experiment and report that will assess how **FINISH**.

-## Attendance
+## Lecture attendance
-Role will not be taken, but regular attendance is necessary for you to succeed in this course.
+Role will not be taken in lecture, but regular attendance is necessary for you to succeed in this course.
+Attendance in lab is mandatory.

 # Academic integrity
 Honesty, integrity, and personal responsibility are cornerstones of a Colby education and provide the foundation for scholarly inquiry, intellectual discourse, and an open and welcoming campus community.
 These values are articulated in the Colby Affirmation and are central to this course.
 You are expected to demonstrate academic honesty in all aspects of this course.
 If you are clear about course expectations, give credit to those whose work you rely on, and submit your best work, you are highly unlikely to commit an act of academic dishonesty.